-“Who is Bunjil” was a year-long project which formed part of our curriculum and commitment to honouring the traditional custodians of our land.”Who is Bunjil” was a year-long project which formed part of our curriculum and commitment to honouring the traditional custodians of our land.
+“Who is Bunjil?” was a year-long project which formed part of our curriculum and commitment to honouring the traditional custodians of our land.

-Throughout this year at Choklits, we have been focusing on our connection to our country and deepening our understanding of the traditional owners of our land.
+Throughout this year at Choklits child care centre in Ringwood, Melbourne we have been focusing on our connection to our country and deepening our understanding of the traditional owners of our land.
 Each of the classrooms started each day acknowledging the traditional custodians of our land past and present.
 Each class does this differently depending on the age of the children, some will complete the traditional acknowledgement where others will sing a song and say thank you to the land, the air, the water and people.

 Our pre-kindergarten teacher invited the children to explore ways to create their interpretation of the eagle.
 The children started expressing their ideas and understanding of Bunjil through paint and sponges and using their voices to further explain their thoughts as they made marks on the paper.

 The children made the following remarks as they painted, “Look at Bunjil, look at my Bunjil, I made Bunjil, this is Bunjil, I made purple, I mixed red and blue, I made Bunjil, it’s purple”.
 As you can see from the pictures, the first interpretations are wonderful.